 Accidents happen, and knowing what to do when one occurs can mean the difference between saving and losing a tooth.

-- If you bite your tongue or lip, clean the area gently with water and apply a cold compress.
+Answer: If you bite your tongue or lip, clean the area gently with water and apply a cold compress.
+See your dentist or go to the emergency room if there is excessive bleeding, the bleeding won't stop or you are in a lot of pain.

 - Wear a mouthguard when participating in sports or recreational activities.